MixinNetwork/mvm.dev/src/bridge/intro.md

 * `bind`: bind a MVM User Address to a MetaMask Address
 * `pass`: transfer asset from MVM User Address (msg.sender) bound with MetaMask Address to MetaMask Address
-* `vault` Transfer erc20 XIN to Bridge Contract
+* `vault` Transfer erc20 ETH to Bridge Contract, and it returns erc20 ETH
-* Accepts native XIN and return erc20 XIN

 We will introduce every function in contract next.